 Watching the rod tip will often reveal small changes in the way the way the lure is running, and so reveal a lure that is 'in trouble.'
 Fresh water anglers who troll 'Tasmanian Devil' type lures know that if the rod tip stops making a regular 'nodding' movement and just stays static, weed is on the lure.

-Misuse of spinning reels is a very common
+reels is a very common

 method of producing line-twist.